dmoloney5/RUT-Week11-NoteTaker/README.md

 # RUT-Week11-NoteTaker
  ## Description
   I created an app to help keep tracks of notes on the go.
-This app you can create, update, and delete notes.
+This app you can create and delete notes.
 So, when you are out, and you need to take a note you can use this app to help you keep track.
 I'm using Heroku to make this app accessible from anywhere.

   ## Table of Contents